One person reportedly shot dead in a scuffle at Denkyira Bibianiha

-A scuffle that ensued on December 1, 2023, at Denkyira Bibianiha in the Upper Denkyira East Municipality of the Central Region has resulted in the death of an individual.
+A scuffle that ensued last Friday at Denkyira Bibianiha in the Upper Denkyira East Municipality of the central region has resulted in the death of another person.

-The headteacher of the school who was still on the school's campus, got the hint and raided an alarm which attracted the youth in the community.
+The headteacher of the school, who was still in the school, got the hint and raided an alarm, which attracted the youth in the community.

 Upon reaching the scene, they tried to lynch the culprit but the man was fortunately saved and sent to the palace.

-The chiefs in the town called some ‘Macho men’ to come and intervene after the police had not reported at the palace.
+The chiefs in the town called some ‘Macho men’ to come and intervene after the police delayed after they had been called.

 The youth’s resistance to the ‘Macho men’ resulted in the firing of a gunshot, resulting in the death of one individual.